In DevelopmentIndependent · 2026–Present

 Game over · wave reached, K/D summary

-Core loop Fail stateOne state machine · four UI touchpoints
+Core loop Fail stateOne gameplay state machine controls the core loop and its related UI states.

 04